 Subject to modification by the VTH Director without approval.

-A medical record is generally created and a New Patient Record Fee charged, for patients presenting to the Veterinary Teaching Hospital or seen in the field.
+A medical record (paper or electronic)is generally created and a New Patient Record Fee charged, for patients presenting to the Veterinary Teaching Hospital or seen in the field.

 Small Animal: Where multiple healthy animals from the same owner are presented for vaccinations, CERF (Canine Eye Registration Foundation) exams, OFA (Orthopedic Foundation for Animals) exams (Hip) etc. each animal is assigned its own individual record number and each assessed a reduced record fee.